NAndLib/todoist-plugable-cli/docs/design-doc.md

 ### The API

-The Doist team has graciously provided a [Python API](https://github.com/doist/todoist-python) to that provides a Python programable way to interact with their [REST API](https://developer.todoist.com/sync/v8/#summary-of-contents).
+The Doist team has graciously provided a [Python API](https://github.com/doist/todoist-python) that provides a Python programable way to interact with their [REST API](https://developer.todoist.com/sync/v8/#summary-of-contents).
 This will be the main library used by this project.